derek-shnosh/nautilus-media-columns/README.md

 - Ubuntu 25.04

 Expected to work on:
-- Nautilus versions shipping nautilus-python API 4.0 (GNOME 45+)
+- Targets nautilus-python API 4.0 (GNOME 45+); expected to work but not guaranteed across all distros.

 ---